G42 (company): 2024

-In 2024, the Abu Dhabi government launched an investment firm specializing in AI technologies called MGX, with G42 and Mubadala as founding partners.
+In March 2024, the Abu Dhabi government launched an investment firm specializing in AI technologies called MGX, with G42 and Mubadala as founding partners.

-In April 2024, Microsoft announced that it would invest $1.5 billion in G42.
-As part of the deal, Microsoft's president Brad Smith would join G42's board, and G42 said it would use the Microsoft Azure platform for its AI development and deployment.
+In April 2024, Microsoft announced a $1.5 billion investment in G42.
+As part of the agreement, Microsoft's president, Brad Smith, joined G42's board of directors, and the company adopted Microsoft Azure as a core platform for AI development and deployment.